andrew/ultimate-awesome/README.md

 - [awesome-memento](https://github.com/machawk1/awesome-memento) - A list of things related to software, literature, and other content for 🕣 Memento.
 - [awesome-cloudops](https://github.com/Noovolari/awesome-cloudops) - A curated list of tools and best practices for CloudOps.
 - [awesome-nwjs](https://github.com/nw-cn/awesome-nwjs) - Awesome NW.js (node-webkit).
-- [awesome-prismic](https://github.com/prismicio/awesome-prismic) - A curated list of awesome things related to Prismic.
 - [awesome-phoenix](https://github.com/samrocksc/awesome-phoenix) - Awesome List for Phoenix.
 - [LearningResources](https://github.com/shravan20/LearningResources) - A centralised hub for learner around the globe from A-Z. You can find collections of manuals, blogs, hacks, one liners, courses, other free learning-resources and more  .
 - [awesome-bimanual-manipulation](https://github.com/Skylark0924/awesome-bimanual-manipulation) - Robot bimanual manipulation / dual-arm manipulation .